Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Data on equivariant cohomology read from the decorated graph

-where the intersection form in the left hand side in equivariant cohomology and in the right hand side is in standard homology.
-For $S_{i,j}$ and $S_{i',j'}$, invariant embedded symplectic spheres whose images are the $(i,j)$ and $(i',j')$ edge in the extended decorated graph, we can read the intersection number from the graph:
+where the intersection form in the left-hand side is in equivariant cohomology and in the right-hand side is in standard homology.
+For the right-hand, the spheres should be positively oriented with respect to the orientation induced by the symplectic form; the intersection will then be non-negative when $S_a\neq S_b$.
+We may use \eqref{eq:inter3} and the ABBV formula \eqref{eq:abbv} to show that for $S_{i,j}$ and $S_{i',j'}$, invariant embedded symplectic spheres whose images are the $(i,j)$ and $(i',j')$ edge in the extended decorated graph, we can read the intersection number from the graph: